anyaevostinar/anyaevostinar.github.io/classes/208-s24/hw1.md

 * Think ahead of time about testing.
 What special cases should you test?
 How can you test them?
 * Assume that each line ends either with a newline character `\n` (ASCII 10) or with the end of the file.
 You'll want your program to work even if the last line doesn't end with `\n`.
 * For this program, you won't need to read entire lines into memory.
 This problem is solvable just reading one character at a time using `fgetc` (and you shouldn't over complicate it).
+* You'll probably find the `atoi` function helpful, check in 2.6 of the book or do `man atoi` on the Terminal to learn more

 ## HAVE FUN!
 Don't by shy about experimenting and asking lots of questions.